UFC Fight Night: Lewis vs. Abdurakhimov: Predictions & Analysis

 A few statistical edges stand out.
 Brown throws significantly more leather — a 2.1 sig. strike per minute gap.
 Brown is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Camozzi has tighter striking defense, making opponents miss more often.

-**The Pick: Randy Brown over Brian Camozzi.** The model gives Brown a slight nod at 63% — this could easily go either way.
-Notably, the betting market has Brown at 59% implied while our model sees 63% — a 4-point disagreement that could signal value.
+The Pick: Randy Brown over Brian Camozzi.
+The model gives Brown a slight nod at 56% — this could easily go either way.
+The market implies 59% for Brown, but our model sees only 56%.
+That 3-point gap favoring Camozzi is worth watching.

 Gerald Meerschaert vs Joseph Gigliotti